User37som/libbitcoin/Download.md

 Validate the integrity of the download by calculating a SHA-256 hash of the file and comparing the result to that in the table above.
 If you do not have a previously verified version of `bx` you can use any local or online [hash computer](http://onlinemd5.com).
 The hash encoding is not case sensitive.

 ### Origin Validation
-Validate the origin of the download by verifying the signature in the table above against the address `1GpL7EH3QFeG89mZf7dKKssYf4gjrH4mu7` and the SHA-256 hash.
+Validate the origin of the download by verifying the Bitcoin signature in the table above against the address `1GpL7EH3QFeG89mZf7dKKssYf4gjrH4mu7` and the SHA-256 hash.
 If you do not have a previously verified version of `bx` you can do this using the [Electrum](https://bsidebtc.com/sign-verify-message-electrum) wallet (and potentially others).
 The "message" to verify is the SHA-256 hash.

 ### Self Validation
 With a previously-verified version of BX you can validate both the integrity and origin of the download using the following commands.